-The Executive Director (ED) is the Chief Executive Officer of See Chicago Dance, reports to the Board of Directors (BOD) and is responsible for the organization’s consistent achievement of its mission and financial objectives.
+The Executive Director (ED) reports to the Board of Directors (BOD) and is responsible for the organization’s consistent achievement of its mission and financial objectives.
 The ED serves as the primary spokesperson for the organization, further advances and advocates for the art form of dance, and articulates the mission, vision and goals to the local and broader community.
-As senior leader, the ED has primary responsibility for the financial and operational health of SCD in all areas, and works with the BOD to ensure the organization’s sustainability and stature within the dance field.
+As senior leader, the ED has primary responsibility for fundraising and the financial and operational health of SCD in all areas.
+The ED works with the BOD to ensure the organization's sustainability and stature within the dance field.

 The ED manages a staff of direct reports including (but not limited to) Marketing and Programs Manager, Grants Manager, Community Engagement Consultant, Part-time/Shared Director of Finance and Operations and External Affairs Coordinator.
 Additional seasonal/contract employees are hired and report to the ED as programs and goals require.